jackmcguire1/alexa-chatgpt/README.md

 5. Create new Intent named 'ChatGPTIntent'

-6. Create new intent slot named 'name', with <b>SLOT TYPE</b> 'AMAZON.FirstName'
+6. Create new intent slot named 'name', with <b>SLOT TYPE</b> 'prompt'

 7. Add invocation phrase for the 'ChatGPTIntent' intent with phrase 'chatgpt prompt'

 8. Configure slot values for the 'AMAZON.FirstName' <b>SLOT TYPE</b> i.e. 'Bob'

-9. Edit the 'internal/dom/age.go' file to feature your name and DoB in RFC3339 format

-10. Package and deploy how-old-is lambda
+10. deploy chatgpt lambda and take note of the ARN of the lambda

 11. Configure Alexa skill endpoint lambda ARN:<br>
-    Once the <b>'how-old-is'</b> lambda has been deployed, <br>
+    Once the <b>'chatGPT'</b> lambda has been deployed, <br>
     retrieve the generated lambda ARN using the AWS console or<br>
     one of the describe stack methods found above.<br>
     input the lambda <b>ARN</b> as the default endpoint of your Alexa skill,<br>